-This course examines the development of American cinema from its beginning in 1896 to the present.
-The films, viewed in class, are discussed in terms of film techniques as well as in terms of content.
-It relates American cinema to themes in American culture.
+The development of American cinema from its beginnings in 1896 to the present is studied.
+The films, viewed in class, are discussed in terms of technique as well as in terms of content.
+The course relates American cinema to themes in American culture.